 There are 13 campsites inside Yosemite, and most of them can accommodate RVs (up to a length limit).
 Upper Pines Campground inside Yosemite has plenty of room for RVs, but you won’t find any utility hookups here (or anywhere in the park, for that matter).
 There is, however, a dump station at Upper Pines, making it sought after.
 It fits RVs up to 35 feet.
 It’s also—like nearly every other campsite inside the park—extremely popular and often booked solid from April until September.
 If you’re planning a trip, make a reservation early.

 Beauty is in no shortage at Bass Lake at Yosemite.
 An RV resort through and through, you’ll find full utility hookups here, letting you take advantage of all the beautiful things your RV offers.
-Beyond that, you’ll find free Wi-Fi and a swimming pool to help pass some down time.
+Beyond that, you’ll find free Wi-Fi and a swimming pool to help pass some downtime.
 A game room for kids can keep them busy while you enjoy the adult lounge and fireplace, and a quick stop at the café for coffee is the perfect start to your morning.

 Just five miles outside the west gate of the park, Yosemite Lakes RV Resort is like a mini summer camp for the whole family.
 Enjoy full hookups in your RV, plus other amenities.
 Expect things like shower facilities, shuffleboard, hiking trails, fishing opportunities, and more.
 The south fork of the Tuolumne River runs through the area, where you can swim, fish, and even pan for gold.

 Just 22 miles outside the west gate, Yosemite Pines offers you a western stay you’ll never forget.
-Not only are there full utility hookups, there’s also a large swimming pool and a massive play area with bocce courts, volleyball, horseshoes, and more.
+Not only are there full utility hookups, but there’s also a large swimming pool and a massive play area with bocce courts, volleyball, horseshoes, and more.
 And here too, you can pan for gold in their Sluice Box.
 There’s even a petting zoo and barbecue area.

 For a smaller, quieter kind of camping experience, look to Yosemite Westlake.
 With just 24 spots with full hookups and 24 miles away from the west gate, you’ll battle less traffic on the daily, and be able to enjoy some peace and quiet when you’re outside the park and trying to relax.
 The site offers Wi-Fi, plus clean shower and toilet facilities.
 A nearby market and restaurants also make this a prime camping location.

 With numerous mountain lodges around, plus a few quaint small towns, there’s lots of good food to be had.
-Buffet style breakfasts are popular at many lodge dining rooms.
+Buffet-style breakfasts are popular at many lodge dining rooms.
 You’ll find family pizza places and hole-in-the-wall diners that serve incredible burgers and fries.
 Custom sandwiches and fancy coffee drinks can be had easily.
-And if a nice, cold beer is calling your name after a long day’s hike, you’ll find several pub style restaurants and a few craft breweries in the area as well.
+And if a nice, cold beer is calling your name after a long day’s hike, you’ll find several pub-style restaurants and a few craft breweries in the area as well.